Edwin Cord: Publication history

-Edwin Cord was created by David Michelinie and Frank Miller and first appeared in Daredevil #167 (November 1980).
+Edwin Cord was created by David Michelinie and Frank Miller, and first appeared in Daredevil #167 (November 1980).

 Fictional character biography

-The Head of the Cord Conglomerate, Edwin Cord is a well-connected yet frustrated businessman.
+Edwin Cord is the Cord Conglomerate's head who is a well-connected yet frustrated businessman.
 He first appeared as the target of Aaron Soames using the stolen Mauler armor from Cord Conglomerate and planning to get revenge on Edwin for interference.
 This was thwarted by Daredevil which ended with Aaron being killed by Cord's men using advanced weapons to open fire on Mauler.

-From his palatial estate on the East Coast, he plotted to bring down Tony Stark's companies on a regular basis.
-Tony Stark first encountered Cord at the Conclave of Electronics Engineers and Innovators in Dallas Texas where representatives from Roxxon Oil Corporation, S.H.I.E.L.D., and Cross Technological Enterprises.
+From his palatial estate on the East Coast, he devised plans to consistently undermine Iron Man.
+Tony Stark first encountered Cord at the Conclave of Electronics Engineers and Innovators in Dallas, Texas where representatives from Roxxon Oil Corporation, S.H.I.E.L.D., and Cross Technological Enterprises.
 Cord hired the Raiders to take on Iron Man.
-He returned with the Raiders in an attempt to destroy the newly formed Stark Enterprises.
-After the Raiders were defeated, Cord shows a film of their exploits to S.H.I.E.L.D. to try to get the weapons contract formerly offered to Stark.
-S.H.I.E.L.D. is unimpressed by Cord's illegal means and Cord is arrested by the S.H.I.E.L.D. agents.
+He returned with the Raiders in an attempt to destroy Stark Enterprises.
+After the Raiders were defeated, Cord shows a film of the Raiders' exploits to S.H.I.E.L.D. to try to get the weapons contract formerly offered to Stark Enterprises.
+S.H.I.E.L.D. is unimpressed by Cord's illegal means and Cord is arrested by agents of S.H.I.E.L.D.

-While in prison, Edwin hires Brendan Doyle to infiltrate Stark Enterprises and steal the Mauler armor to destroy Iron Man's armor design's records and histories, but Cord was thwarted by Jim Rhodes.
+While in prison, Cord hires Brendan Doyle to infiltrate Stark Enterprises and steal the Mauler armor to destroy Iron Man's armor design records and histories, but Cord was thwarted by Jim Rhodes.